-12 Answers to Common Computer Questions You’re Afraid to Ask
+14 Answers to Common Computer Questions You’re Afraid to Ask

-The truth is, any good IT services provider should be happy to answer your questions.
+But there’s a solution at hand: partnering with a trusted IT service can transform these challenges into opportunities.
+Any good IT services provider should be happy to answer your questions.
 We believe that every question is an opportunity to help you learn how to use technology safely and more effectively.
 To help, we’ve created this list of answers to the most common computer questions you might be afraid to ask.

 Whether it’s your whole computer, a single program, your email, or the internet, sometimes things just don’t work.
 That’s exactly when you should call IT support—after all, it’s why we’re here!